alematia/MaGplotR/README.md

 #### Recommendations:
 Create a directory and copy there all the gene summary files you want to analyze.
 This will be the input directory (-i).
 These files names usually end with ".gene_summary.txt" as MaGeCK output.
 MaGplotR uses the experiment name from the filename (i.e. for "exp7.gene_summary.txt" file, "exp7" will be displayed in the plots).<br/>
 Optionally, do the same thing with sgRNA summary files (-r).
 If you have a control gene summary file to analyze (-c), we recommend to put it in the parent directory for simplicity.<br/>
 Next, open a terminal in linux and change directory where the MaGplotR.R is located.
 Then type the commands as in the examples.
 Make sure you give the  path to the file/folder as argument, either the complete path, or from current directory: ```./input_directory/``` .
 You can also provide an output folder, where files will be saved, otherwise, input directory is default.
-You can also choose whether to analyze by positive or negative selction, run downstream GO enrichment analysis, select different output formats and top cutoff.<br/>
+You can also choose whether to analyze by positive or negative selection, run downstream GO enrichment analysis, select different output formats and top cutoff.<br/>

 Examples:
 ```bash